darthinvader/daggerheart-tools/memory-bank/tasks/TASK005-character-mobile-display-and-editor.md

 - 21.1 Condensed layout: sticky summary + HP/Stress/Conditions/Loadout quick actions only.
 - 21.2 Toggle returns to full view with sections; persist preference locally.

+Note (Aug 11, 2025): Deferred.
+We removed the Play Mode feature from the character sheet for simplicity.
+All sections remain visible; a future lightweight “condensed view” could be explored separately if needed.
+Also removed the BottomActionBar and extracted the section links bar (QuickJump) into `src/components/layout/quick-jump.tsx` with tighter mobile sizing.

 Mobile polish